 With five par 3’s and five par 5’s, the par 72 offers tournament players the perfect venue for Tournament Golf, with plenty of birdie and eagle opportunities.

 At Pointe West, all Guests must be accompanied and registered at the Golf Shop by a Member.
 The preferred Pace of Play at Pointe West is 4 hours and 15 minutes.
 Players unable to reach this time may be asked by Course Rangers to speed up their play to ensure compliance.
 If Guests arrive before the Member, they should report directly to the Golf Shop.

 A Member may only introduce three guests a day and must play with these guests.
 If a Member wishes to entertain a number of additional guests, they may request an outing by submitting a request to the Golf Program Committee, care of the Director of Golf.
 The outing should be for a maximum of 60 players, with the start time approved by, and at, the discretion of the Director of Golf.

-Effective 2021 the following are the weekend and holiday Guest Restrictions
+The following are the weekend and holiday Guest Restrictions

 - Saturdays – Members will be limited to bringing one guest between 6:30 am and 7:59 am (Member cannot book themselves and three guests)

 - Saturdays – Members will be allowed to bring a maximum of three guests after 10:30 am